catamphetamine/javascript-time-ago/README.md

   {
     getTimeToNextUpdateForUnit(unit: string): number,
-                       // Returns an update interval for a time unit.
+                       // Returns "time to next update" for a time unit.
                        // This is what the library calls internally
                        // when `formatAs` is configured for a `step`.
                        // Example: `getTimeToNextUpdateForUnit('minute')`